SAP/spartacus-docs/_pages/home/updating-to-version-5/checkout-libraries-release-notes.md

 title: Checkout Libraries Release Notes
 ---

-The release of Spartacus 5.0 introduces three different entrypoints for the `@spartacus/checkout` library:
+The release of Spartacus 5.0 introduces three different entry points for the `@spartacus/checkout` library.

+The new entry points for the `@spartacus/checkout` library are the following:

-- `@spartacus/checkout/base` - includes basic checkout functionalities, which are more catered to business to consumer (b2c).
+- `@spartacus/checkout/base`, which includes basic checkout functionalities that cater especially to business-to-consumer (B2C) checkout flows.
-- `@spartacus/checkout/b2b` - includes the basic checkout functionalities from base, and additional checkout flow that are catered to business to business (b2b).
+- `@spartacus/checkout/b2b`, which includes the basic checkout functionalities from the base library, as well as additional checkout flows that cater to business-to-business (B2B) scenarios.
-- `@spartacus/checkout/scheduled-replenishment` - includes both the base and b2b checkout functionalities, but it allows the user to either place a regular or schedule a replenishment order.
+- `@spartacus/checkout/scheduled-replenishment`includes the functionalities of both the base and b2b checkout libraries, and also allows the user to either place a regular order, or schedule a replenishment order.

----
+***

 **Table of Contents**

 - This will become a table of contents (this text will be scrapped).
 {:toc}

----
+***

 Originally, [Spartacus 4.0 released the new code splitted checkout library](https://sap.github.io/spartacus-docs/technical-changes-version-4/#new-checkout-library), which had only a single entrypoint that contained all checkout flows even if it would not be used, for example, [scheduling a replenishment](https://sap.github.io/spartacus-docs/scheduled-replenishment/#setting-up-a-replenishment-order).
 However, in Spartacus 5.0, we further decoupled the library into different business logic features in order to have a smaller bundle size.